Introduction

 Why Are Marketing Policies Important?

-Marketing policies are crucial for several reasons:
+marketing policies examples are crucial for several reasons:

 - Consistency: They ensure that all marketing efforts align with the company’s brand values and goals.